8nhuman8/nebular-automata/README.md

 ## Command-line arguments description
 ```
+usage: main.py [-h] [-rc RC] [-mpc MPC] [-ca R G B] [-cb R G B A] [-fp FP]
+               [-fi] [-s] [-p PATH]
+               width height

+Creates a beautiful colony of squares.
+It may take some time for rendering!
+Percentages show the duration of further program execution in ideal
+conditions!
+In fact, probability can take its toll.

 positional arguments:
-  width                 The width of the image
+  width                 The width of the image.
-  height                The height of the image
+  height                The height of the image.

 optional arguments:
   -h, --help            show this help message and exit
   -rc RC, --reproduce-chance RC
-                        The chance the square can produce other squares
+                        The chance the square can produce other squares.
   -mpc MPC, --max-population-count MPC
-                        The maximum number of squares in the image
+                        The maximum number of squares in the image.
   -ca R G B, --color-accent R G B
-                        The color of squares
+                        The color of squares.
+Color components must be
+                        specified between 0 and 255.
   -cb R G B A, --color-background R G B A
-                        The background color
+                        The background color.
+Color components must be
+                        specified between 0 and 255.
   -fp FP, --find-percent FP
                         The program will work until a colony is filled with a
-                        certain percentage
+                        certain percentage.
   -fi, --fade-in        The original color is white.
 The color of each new
-                        generation will fade into the specified color
+                        generation will fade into the specified color.
-  -s, --save            The generated image will be saved in the root
+  -s, --save            The generated image will be saved in the root if no
+                        path is specified.
-  -p PATH, --path PATH  The path by which the generated image will be saved
+  -p PATH, --path PATH  The path by which the generated image will be saved.
+                        Write the path without quotes, separating the
+                        directories with the usual single slash.
 ```

 ## Gallery (images created by this program)